rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Automating_infrastructure_deployments_in_the_Cloud_with_Terraform.md

 In this task, you will examine the use of Terraform in provisioning Azure Resources required to deploy PartsUnlimited website.

-1. On your lab computer, in the web browser window displaying the Azure DevOps portal with the **Automating infrastructure deployments with Terraform** project open, in the vertical menu bar at the far left of the Azure DevOps portal, click **Repos**.
+1. On your lab VM, in the web browser window displaying the Azure DevOps portal with the **Automating infrastructure deployments with Terraform** project open, in the vertical menu bar at the far left of the Azure DevOps portal, click **Repos**.
 1. On the **Files** pane, click the facing-down caret next to the **master** entry at the top and, in the dropdown list of branches, click the entry representing the **terraform** branch.

     > **Note**: Make sure that you are now on the **terraform** branch and **Terraform** folder appears within the content of the repo.